nopeless/little-prince-spanish/src/chapters/I.md

 > momento - moment
 > sobre las aventuras - about the adventures
 > de la jungla - of the jungle
-> y a mi vez - and to my time
+> y a mi vez - and at my time
 > logré - I achieved - lograr first person s pret conj
 > trazar - to draw
 > con - with